wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 * Feature - Added the ability to open links in new a tab/window.
 * Bugfix - Some images were clicking through to a link that was undefined.
 This has been fixed.
 * Bugfix - Mouse now only turns to the pointer when an image is linked.
+* Bugfix - Transition speed for the fade transition now works properly.

 == Upgrade Notice ==